felidae-reconstruction/doc/project_outline.md

  * Feline-specific breakpoints
  * Grimm Synteny can not evaluate synteny for too many species (5-6 maximally)
  * Summarize the pieces of software for synteny blocks
+ * Use ragout-maf2synteny (Mikhail Kolmogorov from Son Pham group)

 2. Rearrangements. see [Synteny and rearrangements](synteny.md)
  * How to classify the rearrangements occured to the whole scaffolds